Court Clerk: Career Guide

 Court Clerk Job Training

 Whether court clerks start with an internship or pursue a degree, they also get on-the-job training once they are hired, usually as deputy clerks.
 As deputy clerks, workers learn a variety of administrative duties essential to the clerk of court position.
-As they gain experience, they are typically given more responsibility and a higher pay rate, becoming court clerks, and eventually chief court clerks with enough experience.
+As you gain experience, you may be given more responsibility and a higher pay rate.
+This may include promotion to positions such as court clerks and eventually, chief court clerk, with enough experience.
 While it is possible to gain enough experience working as a court clerk to move into a higher pay range, those with a degree in public administration, business administration, or criminal justice are usually promoted more quickly than those without a degree.

 Other Helpful Skills and Experience

 For people interested in becoming a court clerk, it is helpful to have experience in customer service, bookkeeping, and legal procedure.
 Candidates should have excellent accounting, budgeting, business management, and word processing skills.
-Court clerks with experience in human resources, benefits management, and financial compliance will have an advantage over others.
+Court clerks with experience in human resources, benefits management, and/or financial compliance may have an advantage over others.

-The Bureau of Labor Statistics reports that the average annual salary for court clerks is approximately $35,850 as of 2015.1 Clerks in state government tend to earn higher salaries, with a national average salary of around $43,020.1 The profession is expected to grow relatively slowly through 2024, with a 4.5% rate of growth nationally.2 Court clerks may not have much job growth due to the fact that there are not many new judicial openings, but there will be openings for replacements due to people leaving positions for retirement or other reasons.
+The Bureau of Labor Statistics reports that the average annual salary for court clerks was $41,100 as of 2017.1 Clerks in state government tend to earn higher salaries, with a national average salary of around $44,550.1 The profession is expected to grow an average rate through 2026, with a 6.4% rate of growth nationally.2 Court clerks may not have much job growth due to the fact that there are not many new judicial openings, but there will be openings for replacements due to people leaving positions for retirement or other reasons.
 In such a competitive work environment, court clerks with degrees and applicable experience will likely be the most hireable.

 Frequently Asked Questions